cabloy/zova/zova-docs/guide/essentials/modularization/module.md

 # Module

+In Zova, `Modules` consolidate components, configurations, languages ​​and other resources into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities

 ## Why need Modularization?

 May you agree with such an architectural concept: if you want to avoid `shit mountains`, then put `shit` into boxes.